tarof429/stuckathome/vue/VueBasicsAndCoreConcepts.md

 </section>
 ```

-If you want to output some data on an HTML tag, use v-bind instead of interpolation.
+If you want to output some data between HTML tags such as the anchor tag, we have to use v-bind.
+If you look back at the code example, `vueLink is a property whose value points to an external website.

 ```html
 <p>Learn more <a v-bind:href="vueLink">about Vue</a>.</p>
 ```

-Instead of using interpolation for a variable, we can also define functions and call them.
+Instead of using interpolation for a variable value, we can also define functions and call them.
 For example, we can define the following function:

 ```javascript
 methods: {